 But I’ll be using social media differently.
 How?
 That’s for another post (I’m still working it out).
 I know that more fasts will come, even if just on weekends.
 And I know that when I’m zoning out on endless scrolling and flicking, it’s time to go do something else.

 Talk to Me

 What limits have you out in place to use social media well?
 What’s stopping you from trying a fast?
-Leave a comment below now or call me using the ‘Send Voicemail’ button on the right.
+Leave me a comment below.